 Months before ballot drop boxes made an appearance on Trump’s Twitter, we were bringing states to court to expand safe and reliable voting options—including ballot drop boxes.
 Two of the Four Pillars to safeguard VBM specifically focus on accounting for Postal Service delays in delivering ballots: postmark deadline and ballot collection.
 We are challenging these laws in 11 states and are intervening in the GOP’s attempts to suppress voters in Nevada and Pennsylvania.

 In our latest victory, Pennsylvania has agreed with us that ballots postmarked by Election Day must count, even if they are received afterward.

 While changing the received by deadline for absentee ballots is a vital step states must take in light of USPS delays, it alone is not enough.

-Community organizations in states that allow ballot collection should consider setting up their own drop boxes now.
-Local libraries, church groups and civic associations should explore setting up secure ballot drop boxes.
+Community organizations in states that allow ballot collection should consider working with election officials to set up additional drop boxes now.
+Local libraries, church groups and civic associations should explore with local election officials setting up secure ballot drop boxes.
 There may even be a role for businesses to play in preserving our right to vote through drop box placement and security.

 While we all prefer that states take on this important role, we cannot let democracy suffer at the hands of state inaction or presidential intimidation.